Aspen Institute Ascend Network

-The goal of the Aspen Institute Ascend Network is to mobilize empowered two-generation organizations and leaders to influence policy and practice changes that increase economic security, educational success, social capital, and health and well-being for children, parents, and their families.
+The goal of the Aspen Institute Ascend Network is to mobilize and activate leaders and organizations to influence policy and practice changes that increase economic security, educational success, social capital, and health and well-being for children, parents, and their families.

 The initial 58 organizations were selected from 24 states and the District of Columbia.
-They represent the leading edge of a national movement around two-generation approaches.
+Ascend Network membership now exceeds 180 organizations, coming from 36 states and the District of Columbia.

 Who's in the Network?
 Click here for a list of Ascend Network Partners

 - community colleges seeking to better serve student parents and their children;

 - to early childhood centers engaging parents in pathways to employment; and

 - two-generation partnerships spearheaded by Promise Neighborhoods, United Ways, and women’s foundations.

 They join the Ascend Fellows, anchor members of the Network and pioneers in solutions for families.

 Network members receive targeted support and tools, including: